cryptosubh/blog/about.md

 ### Side Interests

-Side interests include musical theatre, bridge, yoga, shopping at thrift stores in the East Village, the New York Times crossword puzzle, and watching baseball, basketball, and football.
+Side interests include musical theatre, bridge, yoga, thrift store shopping, the New York Times crossword puzzle, and watching baseball, basketball, and football.

 ### Tutoring

-I tutor math and CS in Manhattan between the east village and the UES.
+I tutor Math and CS in Manhattan between the LES and the UES.
 My per-hour rate is $120 off-wyzant ($150 through wyzant).
 Discounts may be available if you are taking a class that aligns with my interests :).

 Click here to read my [bio & a few student reviews] (https://www.wyzant.com/Tutors/rachel1792).